 Osteoarthritis treatment at BWH

-Physicians in the Division of Rheumatology, Immunology and Allergy offer a broad spectrum of osteoarthritis treatment options.
+Physicians in the Division of Rheumatology, Inflammation, and Immunity offer a broad spectrum of osteoarthritis treatment options.
 Nonsurgical options include:

 Anti-inflammatory and pain medication, such as acetaminophen, non-steroidal anti-inflammatory drugs and other pain medications.